Having those long-term foods for a rainy day makes a great prepper stockpile.

 MREs are also great to use in short-term scenarios such as in disasters where you need to rely on an emergency food source for a short amount of time.
 This is why most 72-hour survival kits will have an MRE or freeze-dried meal to go.

-Even though they are sugar and fat-packed, if you’re after a little bit of sweetness to add to the prepper’s pantry, Twinkies are the one dessert that have been proven to outlast a nuclear fallout.
+Even though they are sugar and fat-packed, if you’re after a little bit of sweetness to add to the prepper’s pantry, Twinkies are the one dessert that has been proven to outlast a nuclear fallout.

 In 2012, a science teacher finished an experiment to see how long they would last.
 He ate a pack of Twinkies that were 30 years old and aside from the bread tasting a little stale, they were completely fine.